 The School of Nursing has a state-of-the-art learning laboratory, which has both mid- and high-level technology simulation equipment for practice of skills prior to actual clinical experiences.

 In addition, students have supervised clinical experiences throughout Lake and Porter County as well as in the Chicago area during the program of study.

-MSN students learn assessment skills throught the use of standardized patience in the School of Medicine.
+MSN students learn assessment skills through the use of standardized patience in the School of Medicine.

 What can I do with a B.S. in Nursing?

 The U.S. Health Resources and Services Administration (HRSA) projects a shortage of one million registered nurses by 2020.
 This escalating shortage signals a promising career in nursing.